electricessence/TypeScript.NET/README.md

 In my case, I use both Visual Studio and Web Storm to ensure quality.

-4) There's some really good and useful code here already including a fully typed (with generics) Linq implementation.
+4) There's some really good and useful code here already, including a fully typed (with generics) Linq implementation.
 Take a look!

 # Usage
 This library is meant to be flexible.
 So for a single project/package there are multiple versions of the result.